Posted on Tuesday, March 1st, 2011

 December 23, 2010.
 I consider therapy because Pat Robertson actually said something lucid and intelligent.

-I don't have time to blog tonight because I have to change all my clocks as I "spring forward" for stupid fucking Daylight Savings Time...
+I don't have time to blog tonight because I have to change all my clocks as I "spring forward" for stupid fucking Daylight Saving Time...

 It's the year TWO-THOUSAND-ELEVEN... isn't it time that we step out of the Dark Ages and stop dicking around with the clocks?
 We've got like...
 ELECTRICITY and THE LIGHT BULB now.